QuaziSamiha/Fresh-Valley-Client/README.md

 https://github.com/Porgramming-Hero-web-course/full-stack-server-QuaziSamiha

 # Home Page
 Home page will load data from database and display them.
 Here all kind of products, their price and a button to buy them will be shown.
 If a user clicked Buy Now button then either he will be moved  in Orders Page if he is already logged in or he will be moved Login Page.
-This page is not responsive till now.

 # Login Page
 In login page a user has to log in by their google account.